PeduliTernak/CloudComputing-Node-API/README.md

 ## How to Use

-1. Place Firestore and Cloud Storage service account key file in the root directory
+1. Place Firestore, Cloud Storage, and Cloud Run service account key file in the root directory

     Roles:
     - Firestore: Cloud Datastore User
     - Cloud Storage: Cloud Storage Object User
+    - Cloud Run: Cloud Run Invoker (service identity)

 2. Add this values to Environment Variables or file `.env`